ultrain-os/u3.js/README.md

 a contract, buy some resource before.

-Please go to the [developer website](https://developer.ultrain.io/resources) and choose the right resource package and make a purchase if you are in the MainNet environment， and go to the [testnet explorer](https://testnet-explorer.ultrain.io/ultrainio/account-recharge) to do the self-service account recharge and resource purchase if you are in the TestNet environment.
+Please go to the [developer website](https://developer.ultrain.io/resources) and choose the right resource package and make a purchase if you are in the MainNet environment， and go to the [testnet explorer](https://testnet-explorer.ultrain.io/gcfio/account-recharge) to do the self-service account recharge and resource purchase if you are in the TestNet environment.

 * resourcelease(payer,receiver,slot,days,location)

 ```
 const u3 = createU3(config);
-const c = await u3.contract('ultrainio')
+const c = await u3.contract('gcfio')

-await c.resourcelease('ben', 'bob', 1, 10, "ultrainio");// 1 slot for 10 days on the side chain named ultrainio
+await c.resourcelease('ben', 'bob', 1, 10, "gcfio");// 1 slot for 10 days on the side chain named gcfio

 ```